rokteto/sample-app/README.md

 # sample-app
-sample app with an okteto manifest
+sample app with an okteto manifest.

+When deployed, it launches 3 instances of the NGINX container.